EmilisEm/eamdj/README.md

 ## How to start applicaiton

-To start you have to run: `docker-compose up` while having docker installed
+To start you have to run:
+  1. `docker-compose build` to build the image (may take a while)
+  2. `docker-compose up` to run the container

 The Swagger doc should run on `https://localhost:63293/swagger/index.html` The API should run on `https://localhost:54037`